danlabici/taskcluster-worker-checker/README.md

 ssh LDAP@WORKER_TYPE.releng.DATACENTER.mozilla.com
 ```

-You can also add the `-v True` or `--verbose True` to example extra information such as loaned machines and machines that have known issues.
+You can also add the `-v True` or `--verbose True` to get extra information such as loaned machines and machines that have known issues.
 Output example with -v/--verbose:
 ```
 Total of loaned machines: 1